Elisseeff-Lab/domino/README.md

 Domino is a tool for analysis of intra- and intercellular signaling in single cell RNA seq based on transcription factor activation.

 ##### Update notes for v0.2
 Added an option to only use cells without receptor dropout when calculating Pearson correlation.
-This is recommended.

 ##### Citation
 If you find Domino useful, please consider citing us.